bayesgroup/variational-dropout-sparsifies-dnn/README.md

 **Tensorflow implementation:** Google AI Research has released [State of Sparsity in Deep Neural Networks](https://arxiv.org/abs/1902.09574) - a nice large scale study of sparsification methods.
 The code contains an implementation of [Sparse variational dropout on Tensorflow](https://github.com/google-research/google-research/blob/master/state_of_sparsity/layers/variational_dropout/nn.py#L585).

+**Play around with SperseVD (PyTorch):** You can play with compression of a small neural network using the following [IPython notebook @ Colab](https://colab.research.google.com/github/senya-ashukha/sparse-vd-pytorch/blob/master/svdo-solution.ipynb).
+The notebook is also available in the form of [assigment @ Colab](https://colab.research.google.com/github/bayesgroup/deepbayes-2019/blob/master/seminars/day6/SparseVD-assignment-colab.ipynb) from [DeepBayes](https://deepbayes.ru/) Summer School.

 This repo contains the code for our ICML17 paper, [Variational Dropout Sparsifies Deep Neural Networks](https://arxiv.org/abs/1701.05369) ([talk](https://vimeo.com/238221185), [slides](https://docs.google.com/presentation/d/1Lg86MnGbksn3AtehADxSG-FcrbT2DMmGmjHUqG-EQYw/edit?usp=sharing), [poster](http://ars-ashuha.ru/pdf/vdsdnn/svdo-poster.pdf), [blog-post](https://research.yandex.com/news/yandex-at-icml-2017-variational-dropout-sparsifies-deep-neural-networks)).
 We showed that Variational Dropout leads to extremely sparse solutions both in fully-connected and convolutional layers.
 Sparse VD reduced the number of parameters up to 280 times on LeNet architectures and up to 68 times on VGG-like networks with a negligible decrease of accuracy.